mattermost/mattermost-plugin-github/README.md

 Use `make check-style` to check the style.

 Use `make localdeploy` to deploy the plugin to your local server.
 You will need to restart the server to get the changes.

+## Feedback and Feature Requests

+Feel free to create a GitHub issue or [join the GitHub Plugin channel on our community Mattermost instance](https://pre-release.mattermost.com/core/channels/github-plugin) to discuss.